Skip to content

 Background and Set Design

-How your background looks absolutely communicates your brand before you say a word.
+How your background looks communicates your brand before you say a word.
 A cluttered bedroom says “I am doing this on a whim.”
-A clean, deliberately designed space says “I am a professional who takes this seriously.”
-Viewers make that distinction immediately, even if they cannot articulate why.
+A clean, deliberately designed space says “I take this seriously.”
+Viewers make that distinction immediately.

 Quick Fixes (Under $50)

-• Remove clutter and personal items: Anything you would not want visible on camera should not be visible on camera — including anything that could identify you (see our webcam modeling safety guide for the full checklist)
+• Remove clutter and personal items: Anything you would not want visible on camera should not be visible — including anything that could identify you (see our webcam modeling safety guide for the full checklist)

 • Add intentional personality: A few decorative elements that reinforce your brand aesthetic — plants, LED accent lighting, artwork